yeboyebo/vivo-medical/wp-content/plugins/add-expires-headers/readme.txt

 Basic feature for adding expires headers for pre define file types Ability to have Pro-Version

+= 2.1 =
+Adding functionality for caching and adding expires headers to External resources Added Plugin compatibility status page
+Added more file formats

 == Screenshots ==
 1. Plugin Settings